j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 > [...] we needed someone whose job it was to make sure the process itself was effective.
 Not a manager - more of a servant-leader, something between a team-captain and a coach. *(p 62)*

 > He or she would facilitate all the meetings, make sure there was transparency, and, most important, help the team discover what was getting in their way.
 They key part of that was to realize that often the impediments aren't simply that the machine doesn't work or that Jim in accounting is a jerk - it's the process itself.
-It was the Scrum Master's job to guide the team toward *comtinuous improvement* - to ask with regularity, "How can we do what we do better?" *(p 62)*
+It was the Scrum Master's job to guide the team toward *continuous improvement* - to ask with regularity, "How can we do what we do better?" *(p 62)*